Nelitarnia/WO3U-speedrun-guide/character-notes.md

 • Speed / Stamina + Impulse

+### Top angled glitch

+Yukimura Sanada's air special lets him go under even thick walls with almost no setup while angled, making him one of the most efficient angled glitch characters.
+Alternatively, you can go under medium-thick walls without expending any musou with his sprint attack or C1.
+Since he is a Samurai-character, you can use him to set up the glitch in full game runs.

+To note, he becomes an incredibly bad infinite jumper when angled because you lose all your height every time you do his air special.

 ### Top infinite jumper

 Yukimura Sanada's most distinguishing feature is his air special which quickly propels him forward around 8 meters in air.
 It's easily the best air special in the game for chainable horizontal aerial movement, and he has double jump to help out too.
 Although his height gain is only good instead of great, if you want an infinite jump that wants to cross a long distance quick, he is your #1 person for this purpose.